-The PPV and ground-borne noise levels used in the modelling are shown in Figure 13 for TBMs and Figure 14 for rockbreakers.
+The PPV and ground-borne noise levels used in the modelling are shown in Figure 13 for TBMs, Figure 14 for rockbreakers and Figure 15 for roadheaders.
 Reference information sources are provided for comparison.
 The figures show that rockbreakers have higher levels in close proximity compared to the TBMs, but similar levels at larger distances.